Example (musician): Film making

 While filming a promo video for his single "What We Made" in the abandoned city of Prypiat in northern Ukraine, Example also filmed an 18-minute documentary in the ghost towns that he visited, many of which still remain exactly as they were when they were abandoned after the Chernobyl disaster in 1986.
 He commented "I don't think anyone who's been here can be for nuclear power...I've read stuff recently about how we're only ever going to survive if we make nuclear power available, but you just think: why would you want it to happen after seeing this?"

-Speaking in an interview for Australian television in 2013, Example expressed an interest in moving more into film-making, suggesting that he "might do music for another five years and then [he] would like to move into film directing; preferably horror/thrillers."

 Example made his feature film acting debut in Between Two Worlds, which he filmed a number of scenes for in 2013.
 His second appearance was in White Island, the film adaptation of the book A Bus Could Run You Over.
 His short film acting debut came in February 2016 in the form of Instagram-exclusive Shield 5, directed by Anthony Wilcox and starring alongside Christian Cooke.

 Personal life

 Example is the nephew of the late footballer Tony Grealish.

-He is married to Australian model and actress Erin McNaught.
+Example was married to Australian model and actress Erin McNaught.
 They became engaged in November 2012 and married in Australia on 18 May 2013.
 On 23 July 2014, McNaught announced the news that she and Example were expecting a child.
-On 21 December 2014 their son, Evander Maxwell Gleave, was born.
-On 12 September 2017 Example announced the birth of their second child, Ennio Stanley Gleave.
-The couple currently live in Brisbane, Australia.
+On 21 December 2014 a son was born.
+On 12 September 2017, Example announced the birth of a second son.
+Example currently resides in Brisbane, Australia.
 In December 2019, Example obtained his residency visa and became a permanent resident of Australia.
-Example and Erin announced they had split amicably in October 2022 after 11 years together.
+Example and McNaught announced they had split amicably in October 2022 after 11 years together.
+Example is currently in a relationship with English art advisor Daisy Cox.
+In September 2024, Example announced via his Instagram that he was expecting a child with Cox.
+Their son was born on 1 January 2025.

 Example is involved with charity work and is an ambassador for the Teenage Cancer Trust.
 In November 2013, he visited India with the Life Water charity on their "Drop4drop" campaign to introduce fresh water.
-Example and his wife donated a water pump to a community in the Kadapa region.
+Example and his then wife McNaught donated a water pump to a community in the Kadapa region.

 Example is a supporter of Fulham F.C.